LaurentOngaro/obsidian-img_upload-plugin/README.md

 1. Create a Cloudinary account at https://cloudinary.com/
 2. Go to _Console → Dashboard_ to obtain your **Cloud name** and **API key** (and API secret if you plan to sign uploads server-side).
+   The plugin settings include an **Open Cloudinary API Keys** button which opens the Cloudinary Console to the API Keys page (Settings → Cloud Image Uploader).
 3. Recommended (no secret exposure): create an **unsigned upload preset** in Cloudinary (under _Settings → Upload_ → _Upload presets_) and use that preset name in the plugin settings.

    To create an unsigned preset: